 New sign-up bonus

-British Airways is currently offering a very large sign-up bonus: You can earn 100,000 Avios for spending $5,000 on the card in the first year.
-British Airways Avios are more valuable than the average credit card point — worth around 1.4 cents per Avio, by our estimates — which means the bonus can net you around $1,400 in airfare with British Airways.
+British Airways is currently offering a very large sign-up bonus: You can earn up to 100,000 Avios – 75,000 Avios after you spend $5,000 within the first three months, plus an additional 25,000 Avios after you spend $20,000 in the first 12 months.
+While the spending requirement for earning all 100,000 Avios is quite high, British Airways Avios are more valuable than the average credit card point — worth around 1.4 cents per Avio, by our estimates — which means the bonus can net you around $1,400 in airfare with British Airways.

 Travel Together Ticket